Polymer/polymer-project.org/app/blog/2020-09-22-lit-element-and-lit-html-next-preview.md

 ## Motivation

-We've been very happy with the current version of our libraries - they're fast, small, and stable (yay!) - and in some ways we _don't_ have very many pressing needs to make breaking changes.
-We don't take making breaking changes lightly.
+We've been very happy with the current versions of our libraries—they're fast, small, and stable (yay!)—and in some ways we _don't_ have very many pressing needs to make breaking changes.
+We don't make breaking changes lightly.
 But there are some compelling reasons for changes that we think will improve the user-experience of components and applications built with LitElement.

 1. Performance.
 We have found that some of our browser-bug workaround code and customization abstractions prevent optimizations that we would like to do.
 2. Size.
 That same code, and our extensive public API, costs bytes.
 We always want to find ways to make the libraries smaller.